 Yaaaaasssss Queen!!
 Last year the teen actor became the youngest executive producer in Hollywood.
-Marsai won four awards at the NAACP dinner held in Hollywood, CA Friday night: Outstanding Supporting Actress in a Motion picture, Outstanding Breakthrough Performance, Outstanding Supporting Actress in a Comedy Series and Outstanding Performance by a Youth for ABC’s ‘Black-ish’.
+Marsai won four awards at the NAACP dinner held in Hollywood, CA. On Friday night she received: Outstanding Supporting Actress in a Motion picture, Outstanding Breakthrough Performance, Outstanding Supporting Actress in a Comedy Series and Outstanding Performance by a Youth for ABC’s ‘Black-ish‘.

 “I feel honored.
-I feel accepted and I feel seen, Martin said.
-The shooting star founded a Los Angeles based production company at the age of 13, to creates compelling stories for television.
+I feel accepted and I feel seen, Martin said”.
+The talented, booming star founded a Los Angeles based production company at the age of 13, which creates compelling stories for television.
 Martin has been mentioned by Time Magazine in the “Most Influential Teens of 2018” segment.

 Marsai recently performed in the 35th Anniversary Celebration of the Tony Award winning Musical “Dreamgirls” with the original stars (Sheryl Lee Ralph, Loretta Devine and Jennifer Holliday), singing the hit song “Move”.
 So the teen hitmaker is extremely busy being a boss.
 When asked what she wants to do when she grows up, her answer simply is, “To be a legend”.